Build your foundation in business

-Corporate Innovation and Entrepreneurship
+Corporate Innovation and Intrapreneurship

-Corporate Innovation and Entrepreneurship offers a unique opportunity to build your knowledge, skills and experience in this important topic which involves innovation and corporate entrepreneurship as core elements.
+Corporate Innovation and Intrapreneurship offers a unique opportunity to build your knowledge, skills and experience in this important topic which involves innovation and corporate entrepreneurship as core elements.
 The module introduces you to the themes which are relevant if you want to clearly develop innovation as a corporate activity.
 It introduces you into entrepreneurial thinking styles that are important to develop radical forms of innovation in your company.

 Responsible Leadership and Corporate Success

 Management consists of a set of universal skills that are well understood and can be learned.
 One of the most important of these skills, and one closely related to organisational success, is leadership.
 Leadership consists of how each one of us makes a unique difference to the challenges we face with people and projects.